Matan-Shimon/Introduction-to-Data-Science-project/README.md

 # Introduction-to-Data-Science-project
-Regression analysis with web scraping and Classification alanlysis with kaggle data set.
+Regression analysis with web scraping and Classification analysis with kaggle data set.